The culinary programming of the Revel in its infancy caught Shreveport lightning in a bottle

 stuffedandbusted at gmail dot com

-The creation of this post was sponsored by the Red River Revel Arts Festival
+The creation of this post was sponsored by a supporter of the Red River Revel Arts Festival

 The first few years of the Red River Revel Arts Festival were remarkable, in terms of culinary offerings.
 The annual Shreveport festival, which was launched in 1976 as part of a national Bicentennial celebration, was originally a co-production of the Junior League of Shreveport-Bossier and a local organization called the Regional Bicentennial Commission.
 The Revel, which will commemorate 50 years in 2026, still boasts a fun array of food vendors.
 But the first few years of culinary arts programming at the Revel was incredible on an entirely different level.